-Students are expected to make up assignments from missed classes within the time period established in each building.
+Students will be expected to make up all assignments from missed classes, including, but not limited to, exams, assignments, papers, projects, quizzes, etc., regardless of whether an absence is verified or unverified.
 Students who do not complete missed assignments in the required time may be required to attend academic support sessions outside of the regular school day.